daviroju/daviroju/README.md

   I am a big fan of new technologies and I love creating new tools that make everyday tasks easier.
 </p>
 <p align="center">
-  In the future, you will find here some projects on data analysis, artificial intelligence and automation.
+  In the future, you will find here some projects on automation, artificial intelligence and data analysis.
 </p>

 ### 🧠 About Me
-- 🔭 Software Developer at Court of Justice of the State of Goiás
+- 🔭 RPA Specialist at GAV Resorts
 - 🧑🏻‍🎓 Technologist Diploma in Information Security
 - 🐍 Python

 ### 📚 What I am currently learning for personal projects:
 - 🤖 C programming language for embedded systems, such as ESP32 and Raspberry Pi
-- ☕ Java and React for fullstack web development